 Other Innovations

 Sometimes, doing nothing is the best thing.
 On Spring Mountain in Napa Valley, Smith-Madrone practices what is known as dry farming.
 They don’t irrigate; instead they let natural rainfall nourish plants.
 By not automatically providing water, vines learn to adapt to different weather conditions naturally.
 Winemaker Stu Smith believes this technique produces complex, concentrated fruit.
-In Sonoma, the Certified California Sustainable St. Francis Winery not only composts all food scraps and recycles harvest grape byproducts to use locally as fertilizer, but their bottles are made from 45% recycled glass and cartons are comprised of over 55% recycled materials.
 In Oregon, the sustainable winery Left Coast Cellars is also certified Salmon Safe, which helps the salmon population by protecting watersheds and water quality to ensure a thriving ecosystem in the country’s water sources.

 As the wine industry continues to evolve, winemakers realize the importance of being stewards of the land and working in a way that paves the path for generations to follow.
 By working sustainably, they hope to guarantee their legacy.
 It’s a forward-thinking approach to farming and winemaking that more and more people are paying attention to and for good reason.